Adventist Development and Relief Agency: Foundational Beliefs

+Outreach is based on the concept of "love thy neighbor" that Jesus stated in Matthew 22:39.
+To that end, ADRA works with other faith-based groups.
+For example, since 1995, ADRA has worked with the Church of Jesus Christ of Latter-day Saints starting with a project to feed hungry people in Ecuador.

 Through examination of ADRA's impact in Hargeisa, North-Western Somalia, there were several projects to contribute to the well-being of this small community.
 This study documents that ADRA created opportunities for skill development that directly led to town improvement.
 However, humane and sustainability matters are in question, such with many other NGOs.

 In Hargeisa, many locals of the small community saw a large increase of their skill-set, yet low employment rates which led to no increase of their income, continuing the cycle of poverty.
 However, the majority of the community did not suffer from worse negative impacts.
 Although, in examination of ADRA's attempts for self-reliance and increase of income in Ghana, the attempts deemed successful for the majority.

 ADRA also assisted in developing electricity in schools, stoves to provide a flow of food while training individuals to become electricians or manufacturers.
 Their goal was to assist in the present, but create self-sustaining careers to help with the social and economic development of the community.